HPV Infection – Diagnosis and Treatment in NYC for Men and Women

 Symptoms of HPV: Do I Have Genital Warts?

 In most people, HPV is cleared away from the body by the immune system without any treatment.
 But other times, the infection takes hold.
 Because HPV may not cause visible symptoms, it is often not obvious whether or not you are infected with HPV without specialized testing.
-HPV infection can cause genital warts and cancer.
+An HPV infection can cause genital warts and cancer.

 Genital warts can resemble other sexually transmitted diseases (for example, herpes), which require a different treatment.
 If you suspect you have genital warts, schedule an appointment with the experienced doctors at New York Urology Specialists for an accurate diagnosis and appropriate treatment.

-How do you Treat HPV?
+How do you treat HPV?
 Are there Different Treatment Options?
 How Long Does the Treatment Take to Work?

 Genital warts caused by HPV can be treated with freezing, burning, creams or removal.
 In general, removal of warts leads to the lowest rate of recurrence of genital warts and can be done in one session.
 Freezing usually requires a few sessions and has a higher chance of warts coming back in the same spot.
 Medications take a few weeks to work and are effective in 50-70% of men.